Save the Clam

-"Save the Clam" is the 19th episode of the eleventh season and the 207th overall episode of the animated comedy series Family Guy.
+"Save the Clam" is the nineteenth episode of the eleventh season and the 207th overall episode of the animated comedy series Family Guy.
 It aired on Fox in the United States on May 5, 2013, and is written by Chris Sheridan and directed by Brian Iles.
 The episode's plot revolves around Peter and his friends trying to save Quahog’s local bar, The Drunken Clam, from being closed down after the owner Horace is killed in a freak accident during a ball game.